-After graduating with a law degree in 1990, Bilott started working for the firm Taft Stettinius & Hollister LLP, where he has been a partner since 1998.
-Focusing on environmental law, Bilott played a key role in helping Taft’s corporate clients to understand and comply with environmental laws and regulations related to toxic materials.
+Robert Bilott was born on August 2, 1965, and graduated with a law degree from The Ohio State University College of Law in Columbus, Ohio, in 1990.
+Since then, he has practised law with the firm Taft Stettinius & Hollister LLP, where he has been a partner since 1998.
+Focusing in environmental law, Bilott played a key role in helping Taft’s corporate clients to understand and comply with environmental legislation related to toxic materials.

-In 1998, Bilott was contacted by Wilbur Earl Tennant, a farmer near Parkersburg, West Virginia, whose cattle were dying and suffering from horrific symptoms: their eyes turned bluish, blood was dripping from their noses and froth was coming out of their mouths.
-This previously unheard-of condition had started sometime after the farmer’s brother had sold part of their family property to the chemical company DuPont, which had been operating a plant near Parkersburg since 1948.
+In 1998, Bilott was contacted by a farmer from Parkersburg, West Virginia, whose cattle were dying with horrific symptoms: their eyes had turned blueish, blood was dripping from their noses, and froth was coming out of their mouths.
+This previously unheard-of condition had started sometime after the farmer’s brother had sold part of their family property to the chemical company DuPont, which had been operating a plant in Parkersburg since 1948.
 DuPont had turned this land, with a creek running right through it, into a landfill and dumped thousands of tons of chemical waste there.

-Taking on the case, Bilott found out about the unregulated chemical PFOA, which DuPont used in massive quantities in the production of anti-stick substances like Teflon.
+Taking on the case, Bilott found out about an unregulated chemical called PFOA, which DuPont used in massive quantities in the production of anti-stick substances like Teflon.
 He secured a court order forcing DuPont to reveal what they knew about PFOA.
-Meticulously going through what ultimately became hundreds of thousands of pages of documents that the company was compelled to send to his office, he learnt that DuPont had known about PFOA’s toxicity for decades but still exposed their workers to it and dumped massive quantities in the environment.
-Bilott got an out-of-court settlement for Tennant, who died only a few years later (as did his wife).
+Meticulously going through the ultimately millions of pages of paper that the company was compelled to send to his office, he learnt that DuPont had long known about PFOA’s toxicity, but still exposed their workers to it and dumped massive quantities in the environment.
+Bilott got an out-of-court settlement for his client, who died a few years later (as did his wife, from cancer).
 But he could not forget what he had learnt about PFOA and its health risks.

-Bilott suspected that PFOA had killed his client’s cattle.
-Evaluating the documents that DuPont had turned over to him, he realised that many more people were affected not just in the Parkersburg area, but across the US and, indeed, globally.
-But PFOA was not regulated.
-Legally, it was considered as harmless as water.
-Thus, in a 972-page submission to the Environmental Protection Agency (EPA) and other relevant US authorities, Bilott demanded immediate action be taken to regulate PFOA and provide clean water to those living near the factory.
-The EPA proceeded to accuse DuPont of concealing its knowledge of PFOA’s toxicity and presence in the environment, which constituted a violation of the Toxic Substances Control Act.
-However, in 2005, DuPont got away with paying a fine of 16.5 million US dollars to settle the EPA case – less than 2 per cent of the profits the company earned on PFOA that year.
+One of these is PFOA, which Bilott suspected had killed his client’s cattle.
+Evaluating the documents that DuPont had turned over to him, he realised that many more people were affected in the Parkersburg area, across the US, and, indeed, globally.
+But PFOA was not regulated: legally, it was considered as harmless as water.
+Thus, in a 972-page submission to the Environmental Protection Agency (EPA) and other relevant authorities, Bilott demanded immediate action be taken to regulate PFOA and provide clean water to those living near the factory.
+The EPA then accused DuPont of concealing its knowledge of PFOA’s toxicity and presence in the environment, which constituted a violation of the Toxic Substances Control Act.
+But DuPont, in 2005, got away with paying a fine of 16.5 million USD to settle the EPA case – less than 2 percent of the profits the company earned on PFOA that year.

 Representing 70,000 victims: Bilott’s landmark case

-Bilott decided to take the case further.
-In August 2001, he filed a class-action lawsuit against DuPont on behalf of the almost 70,000 people in the Parkersburg area who had been drinking water contaminated with PFOA.
-In September 2004, DuPont agreed to settle the case and install water treatment systems for all the impacted public and private drinking water supplies in the areas and pay a cash award of 70 million US dollars.
+Bilott decided he needed to take the case further.
+In August 2001, he filed a class-action suit against DuPont, on behalf of almost 70,000 people in the Parkersburg area who had been drinking water contaminated with PFOA.
+In September 2004, DuPont agreed to settle the case and install filtration plants in the six affected water districts and pay a cash award of $70 million.

-Such class action settlements are not uncommon under US law, and the case could have ended here.
-However, Bilott and his legal team convinced the class members to use the 70 million US dollars to pay class members to provide blood samples, medical history and related information to independent scientists charged with confirming what diseases could be caused by exposure to PFOA in the class members’ drinking water.
-This way, they made sure that a large amount of data was produced that would allow for high-quality epidemiological studies of PFOA’s health effects.
-The independent studies and analysis were conducted over a period of 7 years and had to be financed by DuPont under the settlement.
+Such settlements are not uncommon under US law, and the case could have ended here.
+However, Bilott and his legal team convinced the representatives of the victims that only those who agreed to have blood samples taken and medical tests done would receive their share of the money.
+In this way, they made sure that a large quantity of data was produced that would allow for high-quality epidemiological studies of PFOA’s health effects.
+The studies were conducted over a period of seven years by an expert panel of toxicologists and had to be financed by DuPont under the settlement.

-The independent scientific panel ultimately confirmed that there is a probable link between PFOA exposure and kidney cancer, testicular cancer, thyroid disease, high cholesterol, pre-eclampsia and ulcerative colitis.
+The panel found that there was a probable link between drinking PFOA and kidney cancer, testicular cancer, thyroid disease, high cholesterol, pre-eclampsia, and ulcerative colitis.
 The findings were published in a number of reports and peer-reviewed scientific articles and contributed enormously to the understanding of PFOA’s toxicity.
-Under the original 2004 class action settlement, these disease findings formed the basis for class members to receive free medical monitoring for each of these diseases (to be paid for by DuPont, up to 235 million US dollars) and to pursue individual personal injury lawsuits against DuPont by those who already had one of the linked diseases.
-Bilott was co-lead counsel handling the litigation against DuPont for these plaintiffs.
-After the first three trials, all of which resulted in verdicts against DuPont on behalf of cancer survivors (for 1.6 million US dollars, 5.6 million US dollars, and 12.5 million US dollars), including punitive damages in the last two cases (as high as 10.5 million US dollars in the third case), DuPont agreed in 2017 to settle all the approximately 3,500 then-pending cases for 671.7 million US dollars.
-In 2021, DuPont agreed to settle dozens of additional such cases for another 83 million US dollars, bringing the total Bilott recovered for those class members suffering from PFOA-linked diseases to over 753 million US dollars.
+They also formed the basis for personal-injury lawsuits against DuPont, filed so far by some 3500 victims who have developed illnesses they suspect have been caused by their decade-long exposure to PFOA.
+Bilott is co-lead counsel handling the litigation against DuPont for the plaintiffs.
+After the first three trials, all of which resulted in verdicts against DuPont on behalf of cancer survivors (for $1.6 million, $5.6 million, and $12.5 million), including punitive damages in the last two cases (as high as $10.5 million in the third case), DuPont agreed to settle all the existing cases for $671.7 million.

 The impact of Bilott’s work in reducing a threat to global public health

-Bilott’s tireless fight for justice has inspired many individuals and municipalities, both in the US and in countries such as Italy and Sweden, to file lawsuits addressing PFAS contamination.
-Public interest in his work and the scientific findings generated by it has also led to a large number of new toxicological studies of PFOA and other per- and poly-fluorinated chemicals.
-DuPont claimed to have ceased the production and use of PFOA in the US by 2013.
-The five other companies in the world that produce PFOA claim to be phasing out its production.
+Public interest in the case and the scientific findings generated by it has led to a large number of new toxicological studies of PFOA and other poly-fluorinated chemicals.
+DuPont ceased production and use of PFOA in 2013.
+The five other companies in the world that produce PFOA are also phasing out production.

-In May 2016, the EPA announced its first long-term health advisory for PFOA and the related substance PFOS in drinking water.
+In May 2016, the EPA announced its first long-term health advisory on PFOA and the related substance PFOS in drinking water.
 Though this advisory is non-binding, affected people have to be notified.
-In this way, communities across the US suddenly learnt that their water contained PFOA and/or PFOS above acceptable limits, and many demanded action.
-With PFOA alone, it is estimated that more than 5 million American citizens have been drinking PFOA-contaminated water.
-The story of the Bilott litigation became one of the prime examples for journalists and policy-makers examining the failures of the Toxic Substances Control Act, building support for the sweeping reform of the law passed in 2016 that brought greater regulation of PFOA and related chemicals nationwide.
+In this way, communities across the US suddenly learnt that their water contained PFOA above acceptable limits, and many demanded action.
+It is estimated that more than five million American citizens have been drinking PFOA-contaminated water.
+The story of the Bilott litigation became one of the prime examples for journalists and policy makers examining the failures of the Toxic Substances Control Act, building support for the sweeping reform of the law passed last year that brought greater regulation of PFOA nationwide.

-PFOA has been detected in the blood of more than 98 per cent of the general US population, but the problem is by no means limited to the US.
-There are communities affected by PFOA contamination in many other countries, and the chemical is now ubiquitous in the human food chain.
+PFOA has been detected in the blood of more than 98% of the general US population, but the problem is by no means limited to the US.
+There are communities affected by PFOA contamination even in many other countries, and the chemical is now ubiquitous in the human food chain.